Last Updated on August 29, 2022 by Oddmund Groette

 What is trend following?
 Trend following explained

-Trend following is when you try to capture extended moves in the financial markets, either up or down.
+Trend following is when you try to capture extended moves in the financial markets, either up or down, mostly for long-term gains.
 Once in a while prices tend to keep on going (enduring) and these are the moves trend followers like.
 The aim is to capture most of such moves, not all, but the majority of them.

 Trend followers are not trying to predict tops and bottoms.
 They are not trying to predict anything, really.
 The aim is, quite simply, to take advantage of moves in different asset classes in the anticipation that some of the positions go their way big time.
 There is zero forecasting involved.